KaloyanKaludov/Element/README.md

 It has its own virtual machine, mostly inspired by Python's VM.
 The Element interpreter can interpret only a single source file for now or it can also be ran in REPL mode.
 Project files are provided for Visual Studio on Windows and for the Codelite IDE for Linux.
-No makefile because I am lazy.
+And a basic make file.

 ### Features

 - Integer, Floating point, Boolean, String, Array and Object primitives.
+- Functions.
-- Functions, Closures.
+- Closures.
+- Coroutines.
 - Block scopes.
 - Standard flow control with if, while, for expressions.
 - Everything is an expression and everything returns a value.